‘Infinity War’ Directors Explain Why Iron Man Will Not Be Recast When Robert Downey Jr. Leaves The MCU

 — Tony Stark (@Iron_Man) April 10, 2018

 In fact, according to Russo, he does not believe that the audience would even accept a new Iron Man after Robert Downey Jr. leaves the MCU.
-At this time, Joe Russo shared that the actor has not said anything about leaving, but it is only a matter of time, because it will have to “happen at some point of time.”
+At this time, Joe Russo shared that the actor has not said anything about leaving, but it is only a matter of time because it will have to “happen at some point.”
 Although newer talent will eventually be brought in to take over for the actors who are leaving the MCU, this does not mean that Iron Man is going to be replaced with a new actor, nor does it mean that Downey Jr. is leaving just yet.

 “I am #IronMan.”
 Marvel Studios' @Avengers: #InfinityWar is in theaters April 27. pic.twitter.com/0tbW3fXsCc